 Look out for the large Cycling And Walking map displays in Deal town centre, which show the routes you can follow along with places to visit, conservation areas, bus stops, public toilets, cycle parking, green spaces, footpaths and of course cycle paths.
 The map displays also illustrate the Cycle Quietway Network, which uses traffic-free cycle paths and low-traffic roads to connect quickly and easily with the places you might like to visit while you're here in White Cliffs Country.

 If you haven’t brought a bike with you, you can hire one from Mike’s Bikes on Deal seafront.
+Not cycled for a while?
+If you'd like a bit of motorised assistance for your cycling adventure, try a Deal E-bike, available to hire from Tide's Leisure Centre in Deal.
 Take in the sea views as you cycle along the promenade and perhaps pause to soak up some of Deal’s maritime history: you’ll pass the quirky Timeball Tower, and the Tudor artillery fortress of Deal Castle, commissioned by Henry VIII.

 Pause for refreshment at White Cliffs Country's traditional country pubs (©The Lantern Inn)